-The unique feature of SoLID, combining high luminosity and large acceptance, makes it possible to achieve the high precision needed to reach a high physics impact: using PVDIS to probe physics beyond the Standard Model (SM).
+The unique advanced feature of a large acceptance detector capable of operating in an extremely high luminosity environment SoLID provides makes it possible to achieve the required high precision necessary to probe physics beyond the Standard Model (SM) of Particle Physics using parity violation deep inelastic scattering (PVDIS).
 Measurements of PVDIS on a deuterium target will determine the effective electron-quark neutral-weak coupling constants $2C{2u}-C{2d}$ that is inaccessible with other means.
-PVDIS measurements can also access a number of topics in hadronic physics, including searching for charge symmetry violation in the parton distribution functions, determining the d/u ratio in the proton without nuclear effects, and a clean extraction of higher-twist effects caused by quark-quark correlations.
-The 6-GeV PVDIS collaboration [3] has recently published in Nature a new experimental result $2C{2u}-C{2d}=-0.145\pm0.068$, the first measurement sufficiently sensitive to show that the C{2q} are non-zero as predicted by the SM.
+PVDIS measurements in the valence quark region of large Bjorken x can also access a number of topics in hadronic physics, including searching for charge symmetry violation in the parton distribution functions, determining the d/u ratio in the proton without nuclear effects, and providing for a clean extraction of higher-twist effects caused by quark-quark correlations.
+In a measurement sufficiently sensitive, showing for the first time that the C{2q} are non-zero as predicted by the SM, the 6-GeV PVDIS collaboration [3] published its result $2C{2u}-C{2d}=-0.145\pm0.068$ in Nature.

 One way to quantify the reach of various experiments is to quote mass limits suitable for composite models [4], where the couplings are on the order of $4\pi/\Lambda^2$ where Λ is the compositeness mass scale.
-Such limits for the 6-GeV PVDIS collaboration and the SoLID PVDIS experiment [5] are shown in Figure 3.
+Such limits for the 6-GeV PVDIS Nature publication and the SoLID PVDIS experiment [5] are shown in Figure 3.
 The sensitivity to be reached by SoLID is at the same level as LHC's for non-parity-violating couplings.